ActiveBrainAtlas/MouseBrainAtlas_dev/README.md

     - Create symbolic link of sip.so to your virtual env: `ln -s /usr/lib/python2.7/dist-packages/sip.x86_64-linux-gnu.so mousebrainatlas_virtualenv/lib/python2.7/site-packages/`

 #### Install python packages

+A configuration script is provided to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) called **mousebrainatlas-virtualenv** and install necessary packages.

 - Change `REPO_DIR`, `ROOT_DIR`, `DATA_ROOTDIR`, `THUMBNAIL_DATA_ROOTDIR` in `setup/config.sh`
 - The default `requirements.txt` assumes CUDA version of 9.0.
 If your CUDA version (check using `nvcc -V` or `cat /usr/local/cuda/version.txt`) is 9.1, replace `mxnet-cu90` with `mxnet-cu91` in `requirements.txt`.
 If your machine does not have a GPU, replace `mxnet-cu90` with `mxnet`.
 Refer to [official mxnet page](https://mxnet.incubator.apache.org/install/index.html?platform=Linux&language=Python&processor=CPU) for available pips.